masaponto/Python-DBM/README.md

-# Python-DBM
+# Python-DBM (svm-dbm)
-Decision Boundary Making (DBM) using MLP implemented in python3
+Decision Boundary Making (DBM) using Support Vector Machine (SVM) implemented in python3, scikitlearn
+DBM is a machine learning model that has compactness and high performance
-SVM is used as high performance model of DBM (see Reference)
+In this script, SVM is used as high performance model of DBM (see Reference)
 DBM is for binary classificaiton probelm (see Reference)